How to Afford School Expenses

 Book Packs

-Most years my kids have quite a few resources leftover such as books, textas, pencils etc.
+Most years, kids have resources leftover such as books, textas, pencils etc.

-Once you work out what you need to buy, print the list and take it to places like Officeworks who will price match and even beat other prices, or Kmart.
+Once you work out what you need to buy, print the list and take it to places like Officeworks who will price match and even beat other prices.

 Shop around, compare prices online and make sure you are getting the best deal for everything you need to buy.